dylanrenwick/braingolf/README.md

     ;            - Prevents the program from outputting the end of the stack upon termination
     <            - Rotates the stack 1 index to the left (takes the first element and moves it to the end of the stack)
-    >            - Rotates the stack 1 index to the right (takes the final element and moves it to the start of the stack)
+    >            - Rotates the stack 1 index to the right (takes the final element and moves it to the start of the stack) .            - Duplicates the last element in the stack

 Modifiers: